 Geriatrics - one block

 The geriatrics rotation occupies one month in the second year curriculum.
 Residents work in a Post-Acute Care/Skilled Nursing Facility in Klamath Falls under the supervision of family medicine faculty and internal medicine faculty.
 The rotation emphasizes management of geriatric issues in post-acute care, wound care, and principles of ambulatory care of older adults.

-Chronic Care Management - one block
+Behavioral Health - one block

 Emergency Medicine - one block